parthagrawal02/MAE_GAN/README.md

-# Masked Autoencoder meets GAN
+# Masked Autoencoder meets GAN for ECG

 To Pretrain run :